cTurtle98/K0CDF-AREDN/README.md

 # K0CDF-AREDN

-infrastructure code for K0CDF AREDN
+K0CDF Amateur Radio Emergency Data Network Infrastructure

 this is the code that defines my infrastructure I host on the Amateur Radio Emergency Data Network